How does communication work while the students are in the program?

 We will not accept students who exhibit behavior that has the potential to diminish that environment for other students.

-Our Pre-Screen Assessment is one tool we utilize to gather necessary information for admission, and is designed to help us determine if a student will benefit from our program.
+Our Student Submission is one tool we utilize to gather necessary information for admission, and is designed to help us determine if a student will benefit from our program.

 If Northwoods Ranch & Retreat is not a fit for your son/family member, we will be happy to recommend a program that may be more appropriately suited for his or her needs.